esmero/archipelago-documentation/docs/twig_extensions.md

 !!! example "clipboard_copy"

-    The `clipboard_copy` function, using the [clipboard-copy-element library](https://github.com/github/clipboard-copy-element), takes a provided CSS class for the element(s) whose text we'd like to copy and targets the CSS class of an existing HTML element on the page or generates an HTML element that can be clicked to copy the text to the user's clipboard.
+    The `clipboard_copy` function, using the [clipboard-copy-element library](https://github.com/github/clipboard-copy-element), takes a provided CSS class for the element(s) whose text we'd like to copy, and targets the CSS class of an existing HTML element on the page or generates an HTML element that can be clicked to copy the text to the user's clipboard.

+    !!! info "Usage"

+        ```html+twig title="clipboard_copy usage" hl_lines="1"
+        {{ clipboard_copy('CSS CLASS','OPTIONAL CSS CLASS(ES)','OPTIONAL TEXT') }}
+        ```

+        This function takes three arguments:

+        * a CSS class for the element to copy
+        * an optional CSS class (the default is `clipboard-copy-button`) or classes (space-separated) for the copy button if auto-generating or a single, unique class if using your own existing button(s)
+        * optional text (the default is `Copy to Clipboard`) for the copy button if auto-generating

-    In the examples below, we'd like to copy the text from three different kinds of HTML elements: a `div`, an `input`, and an `a` hyperlink href.
+    In the examples below, we want users to be able to copy the text from three different kinds of HTML elements: a `div`, an `input`, and an `a` hyperlink href.

-    !!! example "div element text"
+    ??? example "Copying div element text with auto-generated button"

+        First we start by giving the div element(s) we'd like to copy a unique class:

         ```html+twig title="div element text" hl_lines="2"
         <div class="csl-bib-body-container chicago-fullnote-bibliography">